Flavored E-Cigarettes and the PMTA Process

 On January 7, 2020, the U.S. Food and Drug Administration (FDA) published final guidance banning most flavored cartridge-based e-cigarettes, except for tobacco and menthol flavors, from the market.
-The guidance permits the sale of e-liquid flavors used in open vaping systems and in disposable, single-use vape products.
+The guidance permits the sale of e-liquid flavors used in open vaping systems and in disposable, single-use vape products subject to the premarket approval process explained below.

 The FDA first proposed guidance in March 2019 that would have effectively banned flavored e-cigarettes from convenience stores while allowing them to still be sold over the internet and in stores that don’t allow minors to enter.
 NACS strongly opposed the proposal in a comment letter to the FDA.
 The final guidance recognized those concerns and contains no language that discriminates between the type of retail outlet.

 The guidance also stated that all manufacturers of deemed tobacco products (including all e-cigarettes, flavored cigars, smokeless tobacco and hookah products) that were not on the market as of the February 15, 2007 were required to submit premarket tobacco product applications (PMTAs) by September 9, 2020.
 PMTAs were also required for vape shops or other retailers that mix their own vape juice because they are, in those cases, manufacturing the product.

 Manufacturers of e-cigarettes that are not impacted by the guidance, such as tobacco and menthol flavored cartridge-based products, as well as manufacturers and mixers of vape juice also were required to submit PMTAs by September 9, 2020 to remain on the market.
-However, FDA has determined these products are allowed to stay on the market for up to 12 months while those applications are being considered.
+However, FDA has determined these products were allowed to stay on the market for up to 12 months while those applications are being considered.
 Following that time period, the products can only be sold if FDA approves the applications.